 EPS is a measure of how many individuals are contributing genetically to a breed population.
 It is a measure of the size of the gene pool in a breed.
 Lower than 100 is considered critical by conservationists and below 50 brings a breed close to extinction.
 For more information see the Kennel Club article.

 (Body shape and physical characteristics)

 - The Mastiff’s extreme size and weight could result in unnecessary strain on his joints

 - Skin folds around his face and neck could cause skin problems

-- Hip dysplasia: breed mean score 18.5 (both parents should be lower than this)
+- Hip dysplasia: breed 5 year mean score 15 (parents should be lower)

 - Bitches under 20 months not to produce a litter

 - Bitches over 6 years not to produce a litter